 It takes three to four weeks for the sod to root deep into the soil.
 You can ensure it’s connected by gently pulling the end of one piece of sod and seeing if there is any resistance or not.
 If there is, it means that the roots have taken to the soil, and you’re good to start walking on it.

 Ideally, it would help if you waited until the grass grows to around 3 inches before mowing it.
 You can do it earlier, but at this time, it’s clear that the sod has embedded itself into the soil.

-At the start, once the sod has been installed, you should be watering the sod twice a day – lightly – once in the morning and the afternoon.
-Once it has rooted deep in the soil, you can water it once a day or every second day (double it during summer).
+Once the sod has been installed, you should water it twice a day – lightly – once in the morning and once in the afternoon.
+After it has rooted deep in the soil, you can water it once a day or every second day (double it during summer).